Zest-studi-o/Gamer-Quiz/README.md

 ![404](docs/features/feature-404.png)

-  * This is a 404 error page that shows in case of an error fetching data from the api.
+  * This is a 404 error page that shows in case of an error fetching data from the API.

 ---